 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the City's financial statements will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
 We consider the deficiencies described below to be material weaknesses.

-11-01 (Prior year 10-01 and 09-01) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.
+12-01 (Prior years 11-01 and 10-01) (Initially reported in 2007) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.